Formed at the AGM in 2014, the objectives of the Civics, Citizenship and Political Literacy Working Group are:

 Rose Hipkins NZ Council for Education Research

-If you wish to the join the working group and be a part of our mailing list, please contact Dr Bronwyn Hayward: firstname.lastname@example.org
+If you wish to the join the working group and be a part of our mailing list, please contact Prof. Bronwyn Hayward: firstname.lastname@example.org